-When filing a claim, make to sure include all relevant receipts, bills, documentation of payments and other associated documents to help ensure it’s processed quickly.
-Depending on the type of expense, a PIP claim will provide different levels of reimbursement:
+When filing a claim, include all receipts, bills, documentation of payments and other associated documents to help ensure it’s processed quickly.
+Depending on the type of expense, a PIP claim provides different levels of reimbursement:

 - PIP insurance pays for 100% of the costs of medical treatment, ambulance services and funeral expenses.
-It’s important to provide documentation of all such treatments and their cost, as well as obtain documentation from the appropriate service provider demonstrating that these were related to the car accident.
-Otherwise, you may not obtain full reimbursement for a claim.
+It’s important to document all such treatments and their costs, as well as obtain documentation from the appropriate service provider to show that these were related to the car accident.
+Otherwise, you may not obtain full reimbursement.

-- PIP will only cover 80% of lost wages due to an accident and will often require proof of income prior to the collision, as well as proof that injuries were directly associated with the loss of income.
+- PIP only covers 80% of lost wages due to an accident and often requires proof of income prior to the collision and proof that injuries were directly associated with the loss of income.

-- Similarly, PIP covers 80% of expenses related to hiring any necessary caregiver while injured.
+- Similarly, PIP covers 80% of expenses for a caregiver while injured.

-Insurance companies in Texas aren’t required to offer medical payments coverage, also called MedPay, as they are with PIP insurance.
-If your insurer does offer both alternatives, you’ll only be able to choose one, as Texas law prohibits them from both being included on an auto insurance policy.
+Insurance companies in Texas aren’t required to offer medical payments coverage (MedPay) as they are with PIP insurance.
+If your insurer offers both alternatives, you can only choose one, as Texas law prohibits both being on an auto insurance policy.

-MedPay is similar to PIP insurance in that it covers medical expenses, hospital bills and similar costs related to injuries from car accidents.
-And MedPay will cover expenses no matter what party was at-fault, also similar to PIP coverage.
-However, PIP insurance also covers lost wages and reimbursement for certain services that MedPay does not cover.
-So, for example, if you were injured severely enough in a car collision that you missed two weeks of work, PIP would reimburse you for lost wages, while MedPay would not.
-Therefore, for similar levels of coverage, MedPay will be less expensive, as it’s essentially one component of PIP insurance.
+MedPay is similar to PIP in that it covers medical expenses, hospital bills and similar costs related to injuries from car accidents.
+Like PIP, MedPay will cover expenses no matter who is at-fault.
+However, PIP insurance also covers lost wages and certain services that MedPay does not cover.
+If you were injured severely enough in a collision that you missed two weeks of work, PIP would reimburse you for lost wages while MedPay would not.
+Therefore, for similar levels of coverage, MedPay is less expensive, as it’s essentially one component of PIP insurance.